 - Kaffee Klatsch fellowship, which meets at a local coffee shop each month

 Presbyterian Women (PW) Circles

-PW Circles offer three monthly (September to May) opportunities for Bible study and fellowship:
+PW Circles offer monthly (September to May) opportunities for Bible study and fellowship:

-- Faith Circle meets at 1:30 p.m. on the second Tuesday monthly at Heisinger Bluffs Retirement Center - craft room.
+- Faith Circle meets at 1:30 p.m. on the second Wednesday monthly at Heisinger Bluffs Retirement Center - Susie Jones' apartment.

-- Afternoon Circle meets at 12:45 p.m. on the second Thursday monthly in the church parlor.
+- Afternoon Circle meets at 12:45 p.m. on the second Thursday monthly in the church parlor (map).

-- Coral Circle meets at 6:30 p.m. on the third Tuesday monthly at different locations.
+- Evening Circle meets at 6:30 p.m. on the third Tuesday monthly at different locations.

 Presbyterian Women (PW) also hold regular Bible Study.
 See details.